 Ontario's longest-running photo workshop

 It is early November, I am making my way to Wawa to lead the annual Gales of November Photo Workshop.
 It is a 9-hour drive from my home just west of Algonquin Provincial Park to Rock Island Lodge.
 The weather looks great in Sault Ste.
 Marie but after that, snow squalls are on the menu up the Lake Superior coast.
 I decide to take a shortcut, a route few know about, but will avoid the snow squalls.
 Make a right just out of Sudbury on Highway 144, and now head north towards Timmins.
-This highway is not my favourite; narrow, don’t drive it at night, just head to where ever you are going…in the daylight.
+This highway is not my favourite; narrow, don’t drive it at night, just head to wherever you are going…in the daylight.
 I pass Onaping Falls, where A. Y. Jackson painted the falls in 1953.
 In 1974 the painting was stolen and to this day has never been recovered.

 I arrive in Gogama which is about an hour from Timmins and turn onto the infamous Sultan Industrial Road, a commercial logging route that the public can use.
 I may say, at your own risk, especially in November.
-My travels on it are one of harrowing drive, that had wrecked trucks along the side, soft shoulders, icy patches and keeping your hands on the wheel.
+My travels on it were one of harrowing drives, that had wrecked trucks along the side, soft shoulders, icy patches and keeping your hands on the wheel.
 I get to Highway 129, 90 minutes later without incident.
 It is now 120 km to Wawa.

 All the drives were not like that thankfully.
 The Gales workshop history is a relatively long one.
-Back in 2000 Ontario Tourism launched a marketing initiative called Paddling Ontario and Arts in the Wild.
+Back in 2000, Ontario Tourism launched a marketing initiative called Paddling Ontario and Arts in the Wild.
 The initial meeting was held at Buck Lake, on the Limberlost Forest Reserve, just outside of Huntsville.
 It brought together artists, outfitters and tourism people from all over Ontario.
 At that time, I met David Wells from Naturally Superior Adventures.
 He had an idea about storm watching, similar to what is done on the West coast of Vancouver Island.
 Our discussion was to create a photo workshop coinciding with the sinking of the Edmond Fitzgerald in the fall of 1975.
-So in November, the first Gales of November Photo Workshop happened and it was one of the Arts in the Wild first product offerings.
+So in November, the first Gales of November Photo Workshop happened and it was one of the Arts in the Wild’s first product offerings.

 We soon realized our work was cut out for us.
-The first order of the day was to persuade people to make the drive to Wawa in November, the second one was to explain where it was on the map.
+The first order of the day was to persuade people to make the drive to Wawa in November.
+The second one was to explain where it was on the map.
 The workshop took its time to gain momentum.
-The film was still popular at this time, digital photography was in its infancy, so most shot Fuji or Kodak colour print film.
+The film was still popular at this time.
+Digital photography was in its infancy, so most shot Fuji or Kodak colour print film.
 David sourced out someone in Wawa who would process our film on the weekend then critiques could be held on what we created.
 Looking back at those times, participants would arrive with 3 or 4 rolls of 24 exposure film for a 3-day workshop.
 Fast forward to the digital era, it is not uncommon for some to shoot 500 images before breakfast.

 The next few years were spent marketing the workshop, doing presentations with dramatic images of Superior and convincing potential participants that the landscape was definitely worth the drive.